 The Lawnbott LB75DX rolls in on 2 giant joke wheels with another car hood front and a lot of green all over.
 Powered by 2 lithium ion batteries, it’ll tackle lawns of up to 12,000 square feet automatically.
 It has an easy to read LCD for programming up to 3 zones, and several mowing sessions a week can be scheduled.
 In order to keep the LB75DX out of the posies or swimming pool, boundaries must be established, so stakes and wires are provided to rein it in.
 Once programmed and with limitations defined, the LB75DX will go about its business, work up to 90 minutes, then retire to its charging station for respite and rejuvenation, ready for its next scheduled duties.
 Like a good bot.

 Wow.
-I'm amazed with this bot he really does a great work cutting my yard its expensive but its worth it.
+I'm amazed with this bot -- it really does a great job cutting my yard.
+It's expensive but worth it.
 I love it.

 It's a little tough to set up at first, but after you work out the kinks, allowing it to circle the perimeter without stopping, it's great.